dgraph-io/dgraph/wiki/content/graphql/schema/types.md

 ### Password type

 A password for an entity is set with setting the schema for the attribute to be of type `password`.
-Passwords cannot be queried directly, only checked for a match using the `checkAuthorPassword` function.
+Passwords cannot be queried directly, only checked for a match using the `checkTypePassword` function where `Type` is the node type.
 The passwords are encrypted using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).

 For example: to set a password, first set schema: